 Or maybe that’s just how it always is and I was too early.
 I have never been good with waiting and this time was no different.
 I was antsy at hell, pacing to and fro the inside of the waiting area of Melaka Sentral.

 When the yellow double-decker bus arrived, I breathed a sigh of relief.
 I was so ready to get out of Melaka.

 It was an uneventful bus ride right until the border.
 The scenery outside the window was nothing worth remembering.
 So I passed the time updating my journal of the recent events of my stay in Malaysia, while tears fell.
 I shuddered just thinking about how I escaped that situation.
 I certainly won’t be coming back to Melaka for a long time.

 Chapter 2: Johor Bahru

-Soon enough, the bust stopped at the border in Johor Bahru.
-And from little I had read about the border crossing, you have to be quick with the whole process.
+Soon enough, the bus stopped at the border in Johor Bahru.
+And from the little I had read about the border crossing, you have to be quick with the whole process.
 I went down the bus, bringing with me only my shoulder bag.
 Little did I know that you were supposed to bring all your stuff with you.
 Good thing the driver called me to tell me that I should bring all my things.